lil-lab/blocks/README.md

    Choose the Fastest mode setting and any resolution (does not matter which resolution).

-3) Now run the oracle baseline by running the following command in the home directory:
+3) Now run the oracle baseline by running the following command in the home directory.
+   May take 5-10 seconds for the simulator to be ready and before following command works.

       ``cd ./blocks/BlockWorldRoboticAgent/``